eclipse-xfsc/facis-poc-federation-aviation/README.md

 # **Deployment Guide for Aviation Federation Portal**

-A quick and reliable setup guide to deploy and run the Reference FAP flow on ORCE.
+A quick and reliable setup guide to deploy and run the flow on ORCE.

 ---

 ## Step 0 — Easy Deployment (Single Command)

-Before importing or configuring the Reference FAP, you first need to start an ORCE instance.
+Before importing or configuring, you first need to start an ORCE instance.
 The following command runs ORCE using the official `ecofacis/xfsc-orce:2.0.12` image:

 ```bash